Branch & Dhillon, P.C., Your DFW Car Accident Lawyers

 Some injuries will result in missed work leading to a loss of income.
 For some families, especially single parents, every paycheck counts.
 You will need the aid of Branch & Dhillon to ensure that you receive the compensation you deserve.

 Pain and Suffering

 You may suffer physically and emotionally after an accident and experience anxiety or a fear of driving, leading to high levels of stress.
 For those involved in a fatal car accident, guilt can follow surviving family members for years after the accident has been settled.
 Compensation can be claimed for pain and suffering damages, as it can help pay for medication, medical treatment, and therapy.

 Punitive damages are awarded to cases where a group or an individual that caused the accident was behaving in a negligent and reckless manner.
 These damages are meant solely as a punishment and as a way to deter others from behaving in a similar fashion.
 Depending on the state, the punitive damage laws differ.
-In South Carolina and Texas, an individual is allowed to sue for punitive damages in a personal injury case, but in South Carolina, the individual must be a representative of the individual’s estate.
+In Texas, an individual is allowed to sue for punitive damages in a personal injury case.

 - Bodily Injury Liability: $30,000 for each person and $60,000 total per accident

 - Property Damage Liability: $25,000 per accident